Programs & Courses

 DT 101 - Bible Study: Survey of Old and New Testament 1 (3.0 credits)

 This course will survey the main contents of Biblical History from Genesis 1 to the Captivity of Judah.
 This period also includes the Wisdom Literature and the most of the Old Testament Prophets.
 The course will identify thematic lines that run through this part of Biblical history.
 An outline of each narrative Bible books will be presented, as well as the main themes in each of these books.
 The aim of the course is to help teacher candidates in their preparation for teaching Biblical history by looking at the main themes and lines in the history of redemption.
 This will expose them to a thematic lesson planning approach.
-Students are required to make presentations on topics connected to the customs and ceremonies of the Old Testament as well as to the world of the Old Testament.
-Choices for these presentations will reflect the Primary/Junior or Junior/Intermediate teaching focus.
+Teacher candidates are required to make presentations on topics connected to the customs and ceremonies of the Old Testament as well as to the world of the Old Testament.

 DT 102 - Bible Study: Survey of Old and New Testament 2 (3.0 credits)

 This course will survey the main contents of Biblical history from the captivity of Judah to the end of Acts.
 This includes the time between the Old and New Testament and the New Testament Letters.
 The course will identify thematic lines that run through this part of Biblical history.
 An outline of each narrative Bible books will be presented, as well as the main themes in each of these books.
 The aim of the course is to help teacher candidates in their preparation for teaching Biblical history by looking at the main themes and lines in the history of redemption.
 This will expose them to a thematic lesson planning approach.
-Students are required to make presentations on topics connected to the time between the Testaments and the Gospels.
-Choices for these presentations will reflect the Primary/Junior or Junior/Intermediate teaching focus.
+Teacher candidates are required to make presentations on topics connected to the time between the Testaments and the Gospels.

 EDU 101 - Bible Study: Survey of Old and New Testament 1 (3.0 credits)

 This course is a survey of the main contents of Biblical history from Genesis 1 to the Captivity of Judah.
 This period also includes the Wisdom literature of the Old Testament and the most of the Old Testament Prophets.
 The course will identify thematic lines that run through this part of Biblical history.
 An outline of each narrative Bible books will be presented, as well as the main themes in each of these books.
 The aim of the course is to help teacher candidates in their preparation for teaching Biblical history by looking at the main themes and lines in the history of redemption.
 This will expose them to a thematic lesson planning approach.
-Students are required to make presentations on topics connected to the customs and ceremonies of the Old Testament as well as to the world of the Old Testament.
-Choices for these presentations will reflect the Primary/Junior or Junior/Intermediate teaching focus.
+Teacher candidates are required to make presentations on topics connected to the customs and ceremonies of the Old Testament as well as to the world of the Old Testament.
+Choices for these presentations will reflect the teacher candidate's P/J or J/I area of concentration.

 EDU 102 - Bible Study: Survey of Old and New Testament 2 (3.0 credits)

 This course is a survey of the main contents of Biblical history from the Captivity of Judah to the end of Acts.
 This includes the time between the Old and New Testament and the New Testament Letters.
 The course will identify thematic lines that run through this part of Biblical history.
 An outline of each narrative Bible book will be presented, as well as the main themes in each of these books.
 The aim of the course is to help teacher candidates in their preparation for teaching Biblical history by looking at the main themes and lines in the history of redemption.
 This will expose them to a thematic lesson planning approach.
-Students are required to make presentations on topics connected to the time between the Testaments and the Gospels.
-Choices for these presentations will reflect the Primary/Junior or Junior/Intermediate teaching focus.
+Teacher candidates are required to make presentations on topics connected to the time between the Testaments and the Gospels.
+Choices for these presentations will reflect the teacher candidate’s P/J or J/I area of concentration.

 Church History Studies